Kahkashan2708/Seaborn/README.md

 # Seaborn
-In this projects, we will learn hoe to use Seaborn Libraries
+In this projects, we will learn how to use Seaborn Library in Jupyter Lab